 RPCIC's net position is the difference between the assets and liabilities reported in the statement of net position.
-RPCIC's net position increased by \$24,356 (after consideration of adoption of GASB 68 - see Note 9) in 2016 and \$15,318 in 2015 as shown in Table 1.
+RPCIC's net position decreased by \$18,766 in 2017 and increased \$24,356 in 2016 as shown in Table 1.
 The reasons for these changes are discussed below.
 Changes in capital assets and long-term debt are also discussed under the heading Capital Asset and Debt Administration.